When does each sport begin?

 What teams have freshman programs and what teams do not cut?

 Freshman teams are available for football, boy’s basketball, volleyball, boy’s soccer, baseball and boy’s lacrosse.
-Teams that do not cut currently include: football, boy’s and girl’s swim & dive, boy’s and girl’s lacrosse, girl’s and boy’s track, girl’s and boy’s cross country, girl’s and boy’s water polo, equestrian, and wrestling.
+Teams that do not cut currently include: boy’s and girl’s swim & dive, boy’s and girl’s lacrosse, girl’s and boy’s track, girl’s and boy’s cross country, girl’s and boy’s water polo, equestrian, and wrestling.
 Coaches reserve the right to move from a non-cut program to a cut program depending on the numbers.

 What does my student-athlete do if he/she does not have a 7th hour class before practice starts?